-Club Championship: Open to all full members, and junior members with a course handicap of 14 or less (Handicap index 12.7 or less).
+Club Championship: Open to all full members, and junior members with a playing handicap of 14 or less (Handicap index 13.3 or less).
 The 60 lowest scratch scores (and ties for 60th place) in the Summer Competition will be eligible to play in the 36 holes qualifying competition.
 From this competition, the lowest 16 scratch scores will qualify for the match-play stages.
 Ties must be played on the dates and at the times as posted on the notice board.

 The Club Championship 36-hole qualifier, if a tie, will be decided by a playoff.

 ‘A’ Class Championship: Open to all full and junior members (playing handicap 6 to 12 – handicap index 5.1 to 11.5), at the time of the Summer Competition.
 The 16 lowest scratch scores from the Summer Competition will qualify for the match play stages.
 Ties must be played on the dates and times as posted on the notice board.